ldnagel/spatial-r-for-gis-users/getting_started/Readme.md

   * For tips on how to update your R version and migrate your packages without having to re-install them all manually:
     * [This blog post](https://www.r-bloggers.com/a-step-by-step-screenshots-tutorial-for-upgrading-r-on-windows/) runs through how to use a package that automates the process for Windows
     * [This package](https://github.com/AndreaCirilloAC/updateR) automates the process on a Mac
-    * [This blog post](https://www.datascienceriot.com//r/upgrade-R-packages/) goes through a manual workflow that [this post](https://www.r-bloggers.com/updating-r/) expands on (some extra details if you have a lot of packages that aren't on CRAN)
+    * [This blog post](https://www.datascienceriot.com//r/upgrade-R-packages/) goes through a manual workflow that [this post](https://www.r-bloggers.com/updating-r/) expands on (extra details on what to do if you have a lot of packages that aren't on CRAN)

 ### Check your package versions